About us

 Upcoming events

-Sunday southern loop at gruppetto pace (59 km at 20 kph)
+Sunday western loop at gruppetto pace (62+ km at 20 kph avg)

-This ride is with the "gruppetto," which is the Italian name for the group of cyclists that often forms on mountain stages behind the peloton and is typically occupied by sprinters and domestiques who lack the climbing skills of the contenders.
+This ride is with the "gruppetto," the Italian term for the group of cyclists that often forms on mountain stages of the professional grand tours behind the main peloton.
+It is typically populated with sprinters and domestiques who may lack the climbing skills of the contenders and those saving themselves for another day.

-The route today is a classic designed by the Classics Challenge group.
-Their routes are always interesting and different than the normal routes we follow, so be sure and save this route to your cycling computers.
-We will head south toward Chevreuse before turning right and coming through Versailles on the return to Paris.
+We will head south toward Palaiseau before turning right at Gif-sur-Yvette (potential coffee stop) and coming back through Versailles and Bois de Boulogne on our return to Paris.
+We should be back around noon, before the forecast rain.
 By the end we will have averaged about 20 kph, with higher speeds on flat stretches of the route and slower on the climbs, of course.

 As always, please check the following before you arrive Sunday: